Cathie Wood Watch: Ark Bulks Up on Shopify, Pares 2 Other Stakes - NewsBreak

 That said, the stock has fallen 14% over the past year.
 Wood has unloaded more than 2 million Exact Sciences shares this year.
 But the company is still the fourth biggest holding in Ark Innovation ETF.

-Ark Innovation ETF unloaded 90,287 shares of streaming platform Roku ( ROKU ) , valued at $6.5 million as of Friday’s close.
+Ark Innovation ETF unloaded 90,287 shares of streaming platform Roku ( ROKU ) - Get Free Report , valued at $6.5 million as of Friday’s close.

 The stock has slid 37% over the past year amid intense competition in the streaming industry, but it has soared 76% year to date.
 It’s the third biggest holding in Ark Innovation.